-\emph{\textbf{Cyclic Flow Estimation:}} We additionally conduct ablation study based on PanoFlow (RAFT) that has been finetuned on Flow360 to further investigate how the setting of the CFE affects the accuracy and efficiency.
-Tab.~\ref{tab:CFE_ablation} shows that CFE improves the performance the most in the default setting.
-The best results are bolded, and the second best are underlined. \emph{Circular Convolution}: We replaced the convolutional layers in the model with circular convolutions, where experimental results show they did not help performance.
+\emph{Circular Convolution}: In order to explore the ability of circular convolution to capture large-displacement cyclic visual similarity, we replace the convolutional layers in the model with circular convolutions, where experimental results show they do not help performance.
 We believe that this is because the circular convolution uses a simple padding operation to warp the image, and the introduced cyclicity is insufficient, considering that the end point of the $360^\circ$ optical flow may fall within the area $[0, \frac{W}{2}]$ outside the left and right boundaries of the panoramic image.
-However, most of the flow vector is still given in the direction of the traditional optical flow, which makes it a disadvantage in $360^\circ$ flow evaluation $({\downarrow}19.5\%)$. \emph{Double Estimation}: A naive idea is to swap the left and right regions directly, estimate twice and take the respective minimum values.
+However, most of the flow vectors are still given in the direction of the traditional optical flow, which makes it a disadvantage in $360^\circ$ flow estimation $({\downarrow}19.5\%)$. \emph{Double Estimation}: A naive idea is to swap the left and right regions directly, estimate twice and take the respective minimum values.
 This does improve the accuracy, but the time complexity is also doubled.
-Due to the false image boundary introduced by the swap operation, it also confuses the model during encoding, leading to sub-optimal results. \emph{Half Zero Padding}: Based on the above observations, we naturally associate whether the another region's feature will interfere with the results of the region of interest when decoding.
-Thus, we try to replace half of the feature maps with empty tensors, resulting in one encoding and four decodings.
+It also confuses the model during encoding the false image boundary introduced by the swap operation. \emph{Half Zero Padding}: Based on the above observations, we naturally associate whether the another region's feature will interfere with the results of the region of interest when decoding.
+Thus, we try replacing half of the feature maps with empty tensors, resulting in one encoding and four decodings.
 We find that it has no advantages over the default setting. \emph{Half Same Padding}: We further replace the zero feature with same feature of the region of interest.
 The same features make the model face two confusing scene cues at the same time when calculating the visual similarity, which leads to terrible performance regression. \emph{Default}: The performance improvement brought by CFE is the most significant in the default setting, and its time complexity is only modest.